Ezema/quizngaged/frontend/README.md

 A graphical UI will pop up and is populated with a list of tests.
 A sample test named 'teacher_can_login.js' is at the bottom of that list.
 Clicking it will launch the browser of choice displayed on the GUI window's top right corner.
 The test should run immediately.

 To have an easier time with selecting components in react, Testing Playground Chrome extension was installed in Chrome to help aid with the selectors.

 To make use of this extension, @testing-library/cypress was added via npm to extend cypress' functionality.

-Note that 'screen.getByRole('...") becomes cy.findByRole('...')
+Note that 'screen.getByRole('...") becomes cy.findByRole('...') when using the Chrome extension

+Npm package cypress-localstorage-commands is installed to facilitate routine of keeping state between tests inside localStorage